Researchers discuss sociolinguistics text

 See our advice on interview preparation for further information.

-You may be asked to work on an individual case study, stimulating a problem you might encounter in the role.
+You may be asked to work on an individual case study, simulating a problem you might encounter in the role.
 You'll analyse the information provided and decide on a way forward.
 You may be asked to present your findings, often in the form of a presentation or brief business proposal.

 With the majority of case study exercises, there's no one 'correct' answer – it's often a test of your approach to dealing with a problem and also how you arrived at a logical solution.
 As long as you can justify your reasons and recommendations for deciding upon a particular course of action, you're likely to be scored positively by the assessor.